Best Pocket Knives On The Market [Review Guide]

 The blade of the Kershaw 1990X Brawler opens with the thumb, but you can also pull it out with your thumb and the forefinger.
 Pressing the thumb stud will cause the blade to pop up with lightning-quick speed, and that’s always a big plus in our book.
 During our testing period, the 1990X cut through plastic bottles and cardboard boxes with incredible ease.
 We’ve also tried it on the pierced fertilizer bags and burlap, and the performance was excellent.

-This affordable and sturdy model is an indispensable EDC item for both your house and the yard.
+This affordable and sturdy model is an indispensable EDC knife for both your house and the yard.
 It’s also an excellent choice for outdoor adventures, like fishing trips, and certainly deserves our recommendation.

 Some buyers report that their Kershaw’s arrived misaligned, with blades scratching the handles when opening/closing the knife.
 Our model did not have this issue.